LightYagami28/xeno-rat/README.md

 ## FAQ ❓

 ### How do I use this tool?
-To get started with Xeno-RAT, follow these simple steps:
+To begin using Xeno-RAT:

-1. **Go to the Releases Tab**: Navigate to the "Releases" tab of this GitHub repository to find the latest release.
-You can find it [here](https://github.com/moom825/xeno-rat/releases).
+1. **Access the Releases Tab**: Visit the "Releases" tab in this GitHub repository to find the latest version [here](https://github.com/moom825/xeno-rat/releases).

-2. **Download the Latest Release**: Select the latest release from the list of releases and download the zip file containing the application files.
+2. **Download the Latest Release**: Select the latest release from the list and download the zip file containing the application files.

-3. **Unzip the Downloaded File**: After downloading, unzip the downloaded zip file to extract the contents.
-You can use your operating system's built-in tools or a third-party archive utility.
+3. **Unzip the Downloaded File**: Extract the contents of the downloaded zip file using your operating system's tools or a third-party utility.

-4. **Run the Executable**: Inside the extracted folder, you will find the executable file.
-Double-click on this file to run Xeno-RAT.
+4. **Execute the File**: Inside the extracted folder, locate the executable file and double-click to launch Xeno-RAT.

 ## Contact 📞

 **Contact the Developer:**
 - **Telegram:** [LightYagami28](https://t.me/LightYagami28)

-## Donation 💰
-### Buy me a coffee!
-BTC: